-Guaranteed Messaging is a message delivery mode offered by Solace PubSub+ that guarantees the delivery of a message between two applications even in cases where the receiving application is offline, or there is a failure of a piece of network equipment.
-Once a message broker has acknowledged receiving a Guaranteed message from a publisher, it is committed to delivering that message.
+Guaranteed Messaging can be used to ensure the delivery of a message between two applications even in cases where the receiving application is off line, or there is a failure of a piece of network equipment.
+As well, those messages are delivered in the order they were published.

 Two key points about Guaranteed Messaging:

-- Keeps a copy of the message until successful delivery to all clients and downstream message brokers has been verified
+- It keeps a copy of the message until successful delivery to all clients and downstream message brokers has been verified

 To support Guaranteed Messaging, a message broker must have message spooling enabled, and a Solace PubSub+ appliance must also have an Assured Delivery Blade (ADB) installed.